Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-The Commedia is many different things.
-It is the autobiography of a poet in love with an angelic woman; a visionary treatise on history and world politics; a passionate sermon on how humans should live better lives; a theologically inspired story of a communion of a human soul with God.
-The Commedia is also a compendium of all existing knowledge, bringing together, discussing and often contributing to virtually all art forms and scientific disciplines of its time.
+The Commedia is the autobiography of a poet in love with an angelic woman; a visionary treatise on history and world politics; a passionate sermon on how humans should live better lives; a theologically inspired story of a communion of a human soul with God.
+The Commedia is also a compendium of virtually all existing knowledge, bringing together, discussing and often contributing to virtually all art forms (literature, music, visual arts etc.) and scientific disciplines of its time (geography, cartography, physics, ethics, law, politics, astronomy, mathematics etc.).

-Besides acquainting ourselves with some of the world-famous episodes and powerful characters from Inferno, Purgatorio and Paradiso, we will read and examine Dante’s masterpiece also from artistic, scientific and interdisciplinary perspectives.
+Besides acquainting ourselves with Dante’s ideas and with some of the world-famous episodes and powerful characters from Inferno, Purgatorio and Paradiso, we will read and examine Dante’s masterpiece while asking ourselves what makes this medieval work so recognizable and modern.

 Coordinator